Snowflake-Labs/sfguide-data-crawler/README.md

 All necessary functions and stored procedures are now registered in `DATA_CATALOG.TABLE_CATALOG` in Snowflake.
 Any desired database and/or schema available to the current user/role can be crawled.

-Below is an example of calling the utility to crawl database `JSUMMER` schema `CATALOG`.
+Below is an example of calling the utility to crawl all tables and views in database `JSUMMER` schema `CATALOG`.
+Use keyword arguments include_tables or exclude_tables to explicitly specify tables/views in the target database or schema.
 Results will be written to table `DATA_CATALOG.TABLE_CATALOGTABLE_CATALOG`.
 ```sql
 CALL DATA_CATALOG.TABLE_CATALOG.DATA_CATALOG(target_database => 'JSUMMER',
                                   catalog_database => 'DATA_CATALOG',